semaphoreci/semaphore/docs/docs/getting-started/faq.md

 ### Can I redeliver webhooks from Github to Semaphore?

 Yes.
-Rarely Semaphore does not receive a webhook from Github.
+Rarely Semaphore does not receive a webhook from GitHub.
 This results in a workflow not being triggered.
-When this happens, you can redeliver the webhook totrigger the workflow.
+When this happens, you can redeliver the webhook to trigger the workflow.

 These are the steps to redeliver webhooks from Github: